vadmium/python-altium/format.md

 ### Sheet entry ###
 Child of [Sheet symbol](#sheet-symbol).
 In SchDoc files you will first see a RECORD=15 which defines a sheet symbol.
 That record is directly followed by multiple RECORD=16 entries which define the sheet entries for the previously defined sheet symbol.
-Actually there is no other way to determine the parent-child relation.

 `|RECORD=16`: Sheet entries of boxes on a top-level schematic.
 Corresponds to a port object inside the sheet.
 * `|AREACOLOR=8454143|ARROWKIND=Block & Triangle|COLOR=128`